Amen-Musingarimi/clinic-db/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project support me send me a mail : muda@nonihub.org
+If you like this project, please give it a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>